kissgyorgy/my-stars/README.md

 - [markshannon/faster-cpython](https://github.com/markshannon/faster-cpython) - How to make CPython faster.
 - [SteelSeries/gamesense-sdk](https://github.com/SteelSeries/gamesense-sdk) -
 - [QSFT/bldr](https://github.com/QSFT/bldr) - Build debian packages in a clean docker environment
-- [JoseDeFreitas/awesome-youtubers](https://github.com/JoseDeFreitas/awesome-youtubers) - ▶️ An awesome list of awesome YouTubers that teach about technology.
-Tutorials about web development, computer science, machine learning, game development, cybersecurity, and more.
 - [EmilHernvall/dnsguide](https://github.com/EmilHernvall/dnsguide) - A guide to writing a DNS Server from scratch in Rust
 - [minimaxir/hacker-news-undocumented](https://github.com/minimaxir/hacker-news-undocumented) - Some of the hidden norms about Hacker News not otherwise covered in the Guidelines and the FAQ.
 - [jamiehannaford/what-happens-when-k8s](https://github.com/jamiehannaford/what-happens-when-k8s) - 🤔  What happens when I type kubectl run?